what do we mean when we say ‘auntie’?

 As time moves along, the images in Aunty! become more jubilant and self-crafted.
-There are glamour portraits of young women in the sixties, wearing sunglasses and appearing effortlessly cool.
-These are the aunties we think of today: women of colour who manage to thrive, even in a world that seeks to oppress them.
+There’s glamour portraits of young women in the sixties, wearing sunglasses and appearing effortlessly cool.
+These are the aunties we think of today: women of color who manage to thrive, even in a world that seeks to oppress them.

 “Aunty!
 African Women in the Frame, 1870 to the Present” will be on view from Nov.
 15 through Jan.
 31 at United Photo Industries Gallery in Brooklyn.
 You can find out more information here .